DimaWide/04-pet-randomize-styles-react/README.md

-## 🎨 Todo App with Customizable Color Theme
+## 🎨 App with Customizable Color Theme

 A app with the ability to customize the color theme.